ibmresilient/resilient-community-apps/fn_randori/README.md

 -->
 **IBM SOAR app bidirectional synchronization and functions for Randori**

-Randori is an Attack Surface Management Platform.
+Randori Recon is an Attack Surface Management (ASM) solution which helps to identify externally-facing customer assets that could be targeted and lead to a breach.

  ![screenshot: main](./doc/screenshots/main.png)

 Bidirectional app for Randori for IBM SOAR.
 Query Randori for targets based on user-defined query parameters and create and update cases in SOAR.
+The app will poll Randori for Targets that meet one of the two criteria:

+1. Net new Targets on the customer attack surface
+2. Change in Target Temptation for existing Targets on the attack surface

  ![screenshot: main](./doc/screenshots/randori-functions.png)

 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
+* Randori SOAR cases contain Target details that require further investigation including Service information, location, discovery path and artifacts
+* Randori Priority and Temptation scoring and link back to categorical Guidance to help with remediation and mitigation activities
 * Sync Randori Targets to SOAR cases via user defined filter criteria
 * Sync Randori Target comments to notes in SOAR
 * Set the Target Impact Score in Randori from SOAR